Württemberg Football Association

-The Württemberg Football Association (Württembergischer Fußballverband), the WFV, is one of 21 state organisations of the German Football Association, the DFB, and covers the north-western part of the state of Baden-Württemberg.
+The Württemberg Football Association (Württembergischer Fußballverband), the WFV, is one of 21 state organisations of the German Football Association, the DFB, and covers the north-eastern part of the state of Baden-Württemberg.

 The Württemberg FA is also part of the Southern German Football Association, the SFV, one of five regional federations in Germany.
 The other members of the SFV are the football associations of Hesse, Bavaria, South Baden and Baden.
 The SFV is the largest of the five regional federations and based in Munich.

 History

 Pre-WFV history

 Football in Southern Germany, and thereby in Baden was originally administrated by the Süddeutscher Fussball-Verband, which was formed on 17 October 1897 in Karlsruhe, then under the name of Verband Süddeutscher Fussball-Vereine.
 The new federation soon began to organise a regional football competition, the Southern German football championship, followed by a league system a few years later.

 In November 1927, the federation merged with the Southern German track and field association, forming a much enlarged federation, the Süddeutscher Fussball- und Leichtathletik-Verband - SFLV.

 With the rise of the Nazis to power in 1933, the federation received the order from Berlin to disband itself in March 1933.
 On 6 August 1933, the SFLV held its last general meeting, in Stuttgart, where the order to disband was officially carried out.
 The financial liquidation of the federation was completed in 1942.